 The Shenandoah Valley in Virginia and the Cumberland Valley in Maryland became Lee's avenue of invasion.
 The first battle of the campaign occurred on June 9, 1863, at Brandy Station, Virginia, on the Orange & Alexandria Railroad.
 Confederate Gen. J.E.B.
-Stuart's cavalry held the battlefield at the end of the day.
+Stuart held the high ground at the end of the day.

 By June 15, Lee's army had cleared its path with a victory at the Second Battle of Winchester.
-The Confederates splashed northward across the Potomac River at Blackford's Ford and at Williamsport, then marched through Western Maryland towns like Hagerstown and Smithsburg.
-The bulk of the 75,000 Confederates had entered Pennsylvania by June 25.